solidjs-community/solid-primitives/packages/intersection-observer/README.md

 let el: HTMLDivElement | undefined;

 const useVisibilityObserver = createVisibilityObserver({ threshold: 0.8 });

+// ! extremely important to use an accessor for the element to not lose reactivity
-const visible = useVisibilityObserver(() => el);
+// ! typescript will give you a warning if you don't use an accessor const visible = useVisibilityObserver(() => el);

 <div ref={el}>{visible() ?
 "Visible" : "Hidden"}</div>;